Table of Contents

 What If I Need to Remove a Dependent?

 There are many life events that may also lead to needing to remove a dependent from your VA disability benefits.
 You can also remove dependents quickly and easily through your eBenefits account.
 If you get divorced and need to remove a spouse, it’s best to submit that as early in the process as possible.
-If the VA determines that you have been receiving payments for a spouse that is no longer considered a dependent, you will have to return those funds.
+If the VA determines that you have been receiving payments for a spouse who is no longer considered a dependent, you will have to return those funds.
 If you don’t have an eBenefits amount or the means to set up one, you can also call the VA directly to get help with removing your dependent.

 It may take the VA a bit longer to remove a child from your account than a spouse, but submitting your information online is the fastest way to remove a dependent.
 Please note that you do not have to manually remove a dependent child once he turns 18 – the VA automatically tracks the ages of your child dependents based on the birth date in your paperwork.